-In order to maximize the value of your homegrown FIM system, you may choose to design a system that enables full change remediation from the management console.
+To maximize the value of your homegrown FIM system, you may choose to design a system that enables full change remediation from the management console.

 Elements of a Homegrown File Integrity Monitoring System

-In order to achieve the goals of your file integrity monitoring franken-system, what is needed?
+To achieve the goals of your file integrity monitoring franken-system, what is needed?
 Using existing or homegrown systems, here's a basic overview of what you'll need to acquire, create or build.

 The master repository of your system will act as a centralized, secure storage point for your protected history and log files.
-While some open source and basic FIM solutions use the master repository as a place to store hashed copies of system scans, more sophisticated solutions will store entire compressed and encrypted copies of critical files in order to enable change remediation in the future.
+While some open source and basic FIM solutions use the master repository as a place to store hashed copies of system scans, more sophisticated solutions will store entire compressed and encrypted copies of critical files to enable change remediation in the future.